wessenstam/demoguide/docs/secretserver/mod2/mod2.md

 Once you have submitted a request, it will be sent to the administrator(s) that are assigned to this workflow.
 If you choose the basic ticket system you can enter any ticket ID/number/string, so try that out!

 !!!
 Note
-    If you would like to go and approve/deny the request you have just made, you will either need to log out or create a new Incognito browser window and log in as the **thylab\auditor** user (the credentials are in the SkyTap credentials list).
+    If you would like to go and approve/deny the request you have just made, you will either need to log out or create a new Incognito browser window and log in as the **delinealabs\auditor** user (the credentials are in the SkyTap credentials list).
 From there, head to your Dashboard or Inbox and you should have a request sitting there ready to inspect!

     ![secrets](images/lab018.png)